paularlott/knot-website/content/docs/example-spaces/ubuntu.md

 ```

 If the namespace is set on the job e.g. to `${{.user.username}}` then all the spaces would be placed into a namespace of the username, with the correct nomad configuration this would allow users to access nomad but only interact with their jobs.

+The space exposes a SSH server to the agent on port 22 which can be connected to via the [SSH proxy](/docs/working-with-spaces/ssh), it also exposes VSCode Server which will be available via the [web interface](/docs/working-with-spaces/code-server).

 ## Startup Scripts